 ERS staff disseminates economic information and research results through an array of outlets, including:

-- Agency-published research reports, market analysis and outlook reports, economic briefs, and data products (all accessible on the Internet, with hard copies available for purchase)
+- Agency-published research reports, market analysis and outlook reports, economic briefs, and data products

 - An award-winning magazine, Amber Waves, covering the entire range of ERS work (available online)